livingdocsIO/documentation/content/guides/integrations/desknet/index.md

 ### Basic configuration

-#### 1. Create a public API token for the project you want to connect with Desk-Net
+#### 1. Create a public API token

+- Make sure you are in the project you want to connect with Desk-Net
-- In the project menu, select "Project Access".
+- In the main project menu select "Project Admin"

-{{< img src="desknet-token-1.png" alt="Menu Preview" >}}
+- Then select "Api Tokens" in the left menu
+- Click the "Add API Token" button on the right
-- Then select "Api Tokens", enter a descriptive name and click "Create token".
+- Enter a descriptive name, provide permission for desk-net integration API access, and click the "Create Token" button:

-{{< img src="desknet-token-2.png" alt="Api Token" >}}.
+{{< img src="desknet-token.png" alt="Create API Token" >}}

-- In the list of tokens, select "Show" for your newly created token, copy the token and temp-store it somewhere, we're going to use it in a minute.
+- In the list of tokens, select "Show" for your newly created token, then copy the token to your clipboard, we're going to use it in a minute

-#### 2. Register the token with Desk-Net
+#### 2. Setup integration in Desk-Net

 - Log into your Desk-Net account
-- Go to "Publication Platforms"
+- Click on the "Settings / Admin" icon in the top right and select "Platforms" from the menu that appears
-- Click "Edit" for the platform you want to connect with Livingdocs.
-Select the tab "Advanced Settings".
+- Click on the platform you want to connect with Livingdocs and go to the "Integrations" tab
-- Fill in the form "Data / export API".
-Replace the domain part in the URL with your server domain.
-Under "API secret", enter the Livingdocs Public API token we created in the last step.
+- Click on the "Livingdocs / Forward Publishing" option
+- Paste your token from Livingdocs into the "API secret" field
+- Type any value into the "API user" field (it isn't used)
+- Enter the path to your Livingdocs server's Desk-Net integration root enpoint into the "URL" field (e.g. https://example.com/api/v1/desknet-integration)

-{{< img src="desknet-config.png" alt="Desk-Net form" >}}
+{{< img src="desknet-config.png" alt="Desk-Net Integration" >}}
+- Click on "Test Connection" button to make sure Desk-Net can communicate with Livingdocs
+- Optionally, select which publication statuses you would like to trigger updates to Livingdocs

 #### 3. Enable the Desk-Net feature